dalemorson/mentoring-sessions/002-Bash-Intermediate/topics/conditionals.md

 1. Use `read` to store two variables, we want to check if these two variables are the same.
 2. Use an `if` statement.
 3. Use a `conditional expression` in the `if` statement to check if the two variables are the same.
-4. Use an `echo` to return a message when the `conditional expression` is true.
+4. Use an `echo` to return a message when the `conditional expression` is **true**.

 ### Task 6 - Questions
-1. What did you notice when the strings didn't match? ie the `conditional expression` was false?
+1. What happens if you type in two different strings? i.e. the `conditional expression` is false?
+Do you know why?
 2. What do you do to terminate an `if` statement?

 ## If Else statement

 With an `if-else` statement, you can specify an action in case that the condition in the `if` statement does not match.

 We can combine this with the conditional expressions from the previous section as follows:

 ```bash
 #!/bin/bash